Deportes

 Do I need carbohydrates during a workout under 60 minutes?

 For most people, no. Sessions under 60 minutes at moderate intensity can be fueled entirely by pre-exercise glycogen stores.
-Research from the ACSM indicates that carbohydrate supplementation shows measurable performance benefits primarily in sessions lasting 75 minutes or more.
-For sessions of 45–75 minutes at high intensity, a carbohydrate mouth rinse (swish and spit) or 20–30 g can be beneficial without requiring full GI absorption.
+ACSM research shows that carbohydrate supplementation provides measurable performance benefits primarily for sessions lasting 75 minutes or more.
+For 45–75 min at high intensity, a 20–30 g intake or even a carbohydrate mouth rinse can be beneficial.

 What is the maximum carbohydrate absorption rate during exercise?

-The small intestine can absorb approximately 60 g/hour when using a single carbohydrate (e.g., glucose or maltodextrin alone).
-However, using a combination of glucose + fructose — which use different intestinal transporters (SGLT1 and GLUT5 respectively) — raises the ceiling to approximately 90 g/hour.
-This is only relevant for efforts lasting more than 2–2.5 hours.
+The small intestine can absorb approximately 60 g/hour when using a single carbohydrate (glucose or maltodextrin alone), limited by the SGLT1 intestinal transporter.
+However, combining glucose + fructose at a 2:1 ratio — which uses the separate GLUT5 transporter — raises the ceiling to approximately 90 g/hour.
 Exceeding this limit causes GI distress: bloating, cramping, and diarrhea.

 Is there a difference between carbohydrate needs for running vs. cycling?

 At the same relative intensity (% HRmax), carbohydrate oxidation rates are similar between running and cycling.
-However, running involves greater muscle recruitment and eccentric loading, which may reduce GI tolerance for solid foods.
+However, running involves greater eccentric loading and reduced GI tolerance for solid foods.
 Cyclists can more easily consume bananas, rice cakes, and bars, while runners typically rely on gels and liquids.
 The gram-per-hour targets remain the same, but the delivery format should differ.

 What happens if I don't fuel during a long run or ride?